About

 In 1999, the continuing success of the Levitt Pavilion in Westport inspired Mortimer to lay the groundwork for a national network of Levitt venues, so communities across the country could come together through the shared experience of free concerts under the stars.
 When Mortimer was 90, he sold his company (which included 70 Custom Shop retail branches nationwide) and transferred the proceeds to the Mortimer Levitt Foundation for the purpose of helping communities across America establish their own Levitt venues.
 He later passed on the reigns of the Foundation to his daughter, Liz Levitt Hirsch, to oversee its venture philanthropy program.

 Mortimer passed in 2005 at the age of 98.
 In 2012, the Foundation was renamed the Mortimer & Mimi Levitt Foundation in honor of Mimi’s contributions to philanthropy and advancing the Levitt mission.
 Mimi passed in 2019 at the age of 97.
-Liz now serves as the Levitt Foundation Board President, and her brother, Peter Levitt, is a board member.
+For over a decade, Liz served as the Levitt Foundation Board President until her passing in 2024.
+Mortimer and Mimi’s son and Liz’s brother, Peter Levitt, is a long-time board member and is currently serving as board co-chair.

 Over the past two decades, Levitt’s venture philanthropy model has expanded to become a national network of Levitt venues and Levitt AMP concert sites, each creating positive social impact and vibrancy in their communities.
 Mortimer’s long held belief that all people, regardless of their socioeconomic circumstance, should have access to the joy of free, outdoor music continues to inspire the work of the Foundation.